streamr-dev/streamr-docker-dev/README.md

 ### `factory-reset`

-"Factory reset" the environment by removing all images and persisted data: `streamr-docker-dev clean`
+"Factory reset" the environment by removing all images and persisted data: `streamr-docker-dev factory-reset`

 ## Accessing the Core app and Streamr API